 - Bone Tree (Hunting Horn)

 - Dragonbone Tree (Greatsword)

 - Dragonbone Tree (Sword and Shield)

-Suffice to say that you're more than likely going to want to get a hold of some Boulder Bone sooner or later to be able to craft some of that armor or the numerous weapons that require it.
+Suffice to say, you're more than likely going to want to get a hold of some Boulder Bone sooner or later to be able to craft some of that armor or the numerous weapons that require it.

-Whether you're just passing by the zone or are deliberately there searching for Boulder Bone, we hope these tips have been of some use to you.
+Whether you're just passing by the zone or are deliberately there searching for Boulder Bone, we hope the tips in this guide have been of some use to you.
 Be sure to stick with GameSkinny for more information and guides on Monster Hunter: World, and if you haven't already, check out these helpful guides: